 - Pass the official CEH Exam which consists of 125 multiple-choice questions, and is taken at any Pearson VUE exam centre in the UK.

-Our fully accredited, practitioner-led Certified Ethical Hacker (CEH) 5 day course is led by information security professionals who practise what they teach.
+Our fully accredited, practitioner-led Certified Ethical Hacker (CEH) five-day course is led by information security professionals who practise what they teach.

-It equips you with the skills to plan and perform ethical hacking (penetration testing) on an advanced level.
-With an ANSI compliant exam which will help you command the trust and respect of employers globally and achieve an industry-recognised qualification in just one week.
+This ethical hacking course equips you with the skills to plan and perform ethical hacking (penetration testing) at an advanced level.
+The ANSI-compliant exam will help you command the trust and respect of employers globally and achieve an industry-recognised CEH certification in just one week.

 Discover our range of penetration testing services

-IT Governance provides services have been developed to align with your business requirements, your budget and the value you assign to the assets you intend to test.
+IT Governance’s services have been developed to align with your business requirements, your budget and the value of the assets you intend to test.
 Our level 1 penetration tests are suitable for organisations that want to identify the common exploitable weaknesses targeted by opportunistic attackers using freely available, automated attack tools.